presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/cachingResponses.rst

     Data that has been *pickled* and saved to a file is saved in a specific format that makes it easy to *unpickle* and reuse in a Python program.
 So it's important that you *don't* edit ``cached_data.txt`` (or any file you save pickled data in) in a text editor, because that can lead you to problems in the code that relies on the *pickled* object.

 Here's a version of the above code that uses the ``pickle`` module, along with an example of how we could use it with the FAA's REST API.
+This is the format for caching that you should always use for getting complex data from a REST API.

 Try saving this code in a file and running it multiple times.
 The first time, you'll see the logging output telling you the item was retrieved from the FAA; subsequent times, it will say that it was retrieved from the cache.
 If you want to reset the cache to empty, so that you will have not have cached API data saved on your computer, just delete the file "cached_results.txt" from your file system.
 Or change the variable ``fname`` to a different value in the code, which will cause this code to cache your data in a different file.
-If you run this code with a different URL or params dictionary, it will save a new key-value pair in your pickled cache dictionary!
+And if you run this code with a different URL, it will save a new key-value pair in your pickled cache dictionary!

 .. sourcecode:: python